franzhaas/robotframework-construct/README.md

 ## Limitations

 Construct declarations must be written in `.py` files.
-There are no plans to integrate the Construct DSL into Robot Framework.
+The Construct DSL is not planned to be integrated into the Robot Framework.

-This eases the breaking out of the robot-framework and Python ecosystems.
+This eases the breaking out of the Robot Framework and Python ecosystems.

 ## Quality Control Measures